awsdocs/aws-step-functions-developer-guide/doc_source/concepts-code-snippets.md

 # Code Snippets<a name="concepts-code-snippets"></a>

 Code snippets are a way to easily configure the options for a new state in your state machine definition\.
 When you edit or create a state machine, the top of the code pane will include a **Generate code snippet** menu\.
-Selecting an option from the **Generate code snippet** menu will open a window to configure parameters specific to that service, and will generate Amazon States Language code based on the options you choose\.
+Selecting an option from the **Generate code snippet** menu will open a window to configure parameters specific to that state, and will generate Amazon States Language code based on the options you choose\.

 For instance, if you choose the **AWS Batch: Manage a job** code snippet, you can configure:
 + **Batch job name** — You can either specify the job name, or specify it at runtime using a path\.